-Amethysts are a purple variety of quartz.
+Amethysts are a purple variety of quartz and is the most valued among the quartz group.
 The coloring is thought to be the result of natural impurities (most likely to be iron and some trace elements).
 Given that Quartz is probably one of the most plentiful minerals on Earth, Amethysts, one of the most precious forms of Quartz are widely available.
 Large pieces with great clarity are relatively easy to find and make for excellent cost effective additions to your gemstone collection.

 A variety of hues are available, from light purple with a pinkish glow, through to deep purple.
 Whilst tastes in color do vary over time, usually the deeper and more intense purple stones are considered the most valuable.
 The finest stones display a deep purple color with flashes of red in incandescent light.

 Are Amethyst Stones treated or enhanced?